alexjch/video_stream_go/README.md

 # video_stream_go
 Streaming video to websockets using go, inspired by [this project](http://phoboslab.org/log/2013/09/html5-live-video-streaming-via-websockets).
+Modifications were made to the original idea and a whole new server using go was created to my specific usage (IP camera using intel edison)

 The default options will stream a 640x480 stream from /dev/video0